RoboticBase/fiware-ambassador-auth/README.md

 This REST API service works with Ambassador on Kubernetes in order to authorize and authanticate the client.

 ## Description
-This REST API service receives any path and any methods, and checks Authorization Header.
+This REST API service accepts any path and any methods, and checks the Authorization Header of HTTP Request.
 In this version, Bearer Token Authorization and Basic Authorization are acceptable.

-* Bearer Token Authorization ("Authorization: Bearer *TOKEN*")
-* Basic Authorization: ("Authorization: Basic *base64_encoded_useranme:password*>)

-This service checks Authorization Header like below:
+The authrization and authentication flow is like below:

 1. If Authorization Header does not exist, this service always responds with `401 Unauhtorized`.
 1. If Token does not exist in `AUTH_TOKENS` JSON which is given from the environment variable, this service responds with `401 Unauthorized`.